Updated On: November 13, 2023 by Ciaran Connolly

-In this article we will explore the Irish wake and Irish funeral traditions, as well as some of the interesting superstitions we follow.
-We will also include some popular Irish funeral songs and the mythological story of the banshee, the first omen of death in the form of a female spirit.
+In this article, we will explore the Irish wake and Irish funeral traditions, as well as some of the interesting superstitions Irish people follow, popular Irish funeral songs, and more.
+Scroll down to read through the blog, or click on one of the highlighted sections below to jump ahead!

 An introduction to the Irish funeral

 Another aspect of death that many cultures share is funerals.
 No matter where you come from, you’re always going to mourn the loss of loved ones.
 So, what differentiates our way of processing grief in Ireland from other countries and cultures?

 The difference lies in how you deal with death when someone you cherish is gone.
 Irish culture and heritage have always had eccentric customs and traditions, but you may be surprised when you learn about the Irish wake and its associated beliefs.
 While other countries do carry out wakes, the Irish wake is deemed to be unique to the Emerald Isle.

 Funerals can be seen as a way of celebrating someone’s life, which may help to explain some of our unique traditions.
 It is also important to remember that, traditionally, Ireland was a predominantly Catholic country that took its religion very seriously, and this is reflected in our traditions.